1eam/Least_Common_Multiple_Calculator/Readme.md

 60 is the smallest number that can be divided by each of the numbers from 1 to 5 without any remainder.

 _This program is intended to extend another application.
-For instance as (micro)service to your existing project_
+For instance as (micro)service to your existing product_

 ## Usage
     #Instructions:
-    Use an http client like Postman to send the requests.
-    Perform a GET-request to path: localhost:8080/LeastCommonMultipleTill, proceeded with a query parameter: till &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Example:
+    Perform a GET-request to path: localhost:8080/LeastCommonMultipleTill, proceeded with a query parameter: till
+    Tip: Use an http client like Postman to test the requests.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Example:

     localhost:8080/LeastCommonMultiple?till=13